 MODULE 3 — UTILITIES, INFRASTRUCTURE & THE HIDDEN COSTS BUYERS NEVER SEE

-WHY THIS MODULE MATTERS Utilities are the backbone of a campground — the most expensive part to replace, the hardest to upgrade, and the biggest
+WHY THIS MATTERS Utilities and infrastructure are the backbone of a campground.
+They are often: ✔ the most expensive systems to replace✔ the hardest systems

 Estimated time: 90–120 minutes